-On the science test, a figure refers to a graph, chart, table, diagram, or other image related to the passage.
-A lot of the simpler questions in the science portion have you look at just a single figure to find the answer.
+On the science test, a figure is any graph, chart, table, diagram, or other image related to the passage.
+Many of the simpler Science questions ask you to look at just one figure to find the answer.

-Be on the lookout for asterisks beneath figures because they will help you out!
+Be on the lookout for asterisks beneath figures, because they can contain information you need to answer the question.

 Below is an example of a multiple-figure question.
 Try to solve this question and identify the key elements that we’ve talked about so far.